spurra/ss-infogan/README.md

 # Semi-supervised infoGAN

-Official Torch Code for the paper [Guiding InfoGAN with Semi-Supervision](www.google.ch).
+Official Torch Code for the paper *Guiding InfoGAN with Semi-Supervision*

 The script implements the training routine for the MNIST dataset.
 We used a cropped version of size 28x28 which can be found  [here](https://www.dropbox.com/sh/qc62k24u4tf6a9i/AADx-E3rRHoEUOtDj9RmGg6Ca?dl=0).